-Technology also provides investors the opportunity to produce high volumes of lending transactions at lower costs.
+Technology provides investors the opportunity to produce high volumes of lending transactions.
 Technology can reduce the service related tasks of producing loans that banks typically trust.
 Today, online lenders place an application online, run a software approval process and service your loans with automatic processes.
 This is a driving force that investors use to produce low cost, high volume transactions.

 The bottom line for online marketplace lenders is achieving high returns for their investors.
 Investors are typically private equity firms or high-worth individuals.
 Due to the market forces and technology factors, investors see a lucrative opportunity in SME lending.

-Invoice factoring (or accounts receivable factoring) has served small businesses since the age of time.
+Invoice factoring or accounts receivable financing has served small businesses since the age of time.
 Invoice factoring has been the defacto financing alternative to SME bank financing.
 For decades, factoring companies have pitched their services to banks to help small businesses when banks turn them down.

 What are the differences between online lenders and factoring companies?
 You'll see significant differences in both practice and philosophy.